 As someone with Cerebral Palsy, I immediately wondered if Dr. Thompson thought about disabled people when she made the above statement.
 According to a 2015 article published by NPR, those with disabilties are twice as likely to live in poverty than their nondisabled counterparts.
 They are also more likely to be unemployed.

 Even with a college degree disabled people face a lower employment rate.
 The Bureau of Labor Statistics recently reported that 28.5 percent of college graduates with a disability were employed in 2018, compared to 75.5 percent of non-disabled graduates.
-In 2020, only 17.9% of Americans with disabilities were employed.
+In 2020, only 17.9% of Americans with disabilities were employed, which means 82.1% of disabled people are unemployed in the United States.
 My whole purpose behind going to college was to get a job.
 I began to have thoughts of being an unemployed college graduate because of Cerebral Palsy.
 I didn’t want to have worked hard to earn a bachelor’s degree only to end up unemployed at the end of it.

 I didn’t chose to go to college because I just wanted to go.
 To me, it wasn’t a box to be checked off.
 I thought it would lead to a job.
 Growing up, I had dreams of working in medicine.
 When I started college, I decided to major in communications because I enjoy the field.